‘Cancer Slayer’ Shannen Doherty Says ‘Maggie’ Saved Her Life

 A photo posted by ShannenDoherty (@theshando) on

 In another recent Instagram posting, Shannen poses with “Maggie,” a new machine which Doherty says was instrumental in saving her life, according to WJLA.
-Maggie is the machine Shannen has been using for her radiation therapy and, as she describes in the caption of her photo, Doherty has come to learn that, as painful and disheartening as the treatments are, they are saving her life.
+Maggie is the machine Shannen has been using for her radiation therapy, and as she describes in the caption of her photo, she has come to learn that, as painful and disheartening as the treatments are, they are saving her life.

 “This is Maggie.
 I’ve seen Maggie five days a week for what seems like forever,” writes Shannen.
 “We have a love hate relationship.
 I love her because she’s part of the life saving treatment I’m receiving.
 It’s astounding how far we have come with technology.”

-While the technological advances already achieved have increased the chances that cancer patients like Doherty can successfully defeat their cancer, there’s still a long way to go, before cancer can be completely defeated.
+While the technological advances already achieved have increased the chances that cancer patients like Doherty can successfully defeat their cancer, there’s still a long way to go before cancer can be completely defeated.
 Shannen says she looks forward to that day, hoping it won’t be long before the disease can be cured in all of its forms.

 “One day, Maggie will be retired and the cure will be found.
 Things like immunotherapy are the future but for now…. it’s me and Maggie,” concludes Ms. Doherty.
 “I’m seeing her twice tomorrow so that I can wrap this phase up faster.
 Goodnight sweet Maggie.
 See ya tomorrow.”